maherharb/MATE-T580/Lectures/Lesson_02_Data_Cleaning.md

 Missing values
 --------------

-using `na.omit` on the long version of the billboard dataset is acceptable, as each observation represents the ranking of a track during a specific week only
+using `na.omit` on the long version of the billboard dataset is acceptable, as each observation represents the ranking of an album during a specific week only

 ``` r
 dim(df_billboard2)